lkev/wtphm/README.rst

 occurred, or status messages like low- or no- wind, or turbine shutting down due to storm winds.

-The data must have the following column headers and data:
+The data must have the following column headers and information available:

 * ``turbine_num``: The turbine the data applies to
 * ``code``: There are a set list of events which can occur on the turbine.
 Each one of these has an event code
 * ``description``: Each event code also has an associated description
 * ``time_on``: The start time of the event
-* ``time_off``: The end time of the event
-* ``duration``: The duration of the event (can be calculated from the two above)
-* ``stop_cat``: This is a category for the event if it has caused the turbine to stop, or else its functional location in the turbine.
-E.g. if the event is related to a pitch fault, it's stop category would be "fault-pitch", or something similar.
+* ``stop_cat``: This is a category for events which cause the turbine to come to a stop.
+It could be the functional location of where in the turbine the event originated (e.g. pitch system), a category for grid-related events, that the turbine is down for testing or maintenance, in curtailment due to shadow flicker, etc.

-**Important**: In addition, there must be a specific event ``code`` which signifies return to normal operation after any downtime or abnormal operating period.
+* In addition, there must be a specific event ``code`` which signifies return to normal operation after any downtime or abnormal operating period.